Transport in strained graphene: Interplay of Abelian and axial magnetic fields: Model

 The axial or pseudo magnetic field in a graphene flake originates from a particular class of strain.
-For example, it can be modeled via a uniform modulation of one of the three NN bonds, here chosen to be the one perpendicular to the zigzag edge, from one end of the scattering region of width $W$ to the other~\cite{vishwanath2012, royherbutTIstrain}.
-The hopping amplitude along such bonds in the presence of Abelian and axial magnetic fields takes the form~\cite{royBb2}
+For example, it can be modeled via a uniform modulation of one of the three NN bonds, here chosen to be the one perpendicular to the zigzag edge, from one end of the scattering region of width $W$ to the other~\cite{vishwanath2012, royherbutTIstrain, TianyuPhysRevResearch} (or by a Gaussian bump~\cite{PeetersJPhysCondMatt2017}).
+The hopping amplitude along such bonds between the $j$th and $k$th sites, respectively, located at $(x_j,y_j)$ and $(x_k,y_k)$ in the presence of Abelian and axial magnetic fields is~\cite{royBb2}

 where $y_k \in [-W,W]/2$, and the hopping along two other NN bonds retains its original strength $t$.
-Here $\omega$ measures the strength of the strain, yielding an axial magnetic field $b \sim \omega$.
+Here, $\omega$ measures the strength of the strain, yielding an axial magnetic field $b \sim \omega$.
 Due to the strain gradient, the axial LLs acquire slightly inhomogeneous Fermi velocity, and hence they are not perfectly flat.
 Compare Fig.~\ref{fig:limitc}(a) and Fig.~\ref{fig:limita}(a1).

-In half-filled graphene, the average fermionic density on any site is $1/2$.
-Maintaining the overall filling unchanged, the system can develop a staggered pattern of fermionic density between two sublattices, resulting in a CDW order.
+In half-filled graphene, the average fermionic density on any site is $1/2$ {when $\delta=0$}.
+Maintaining the overall filling unchanged, the system can develop a staggered pattern of fermionic density between two sublattices, resulting in a CDW order or staggered potential $\delta$ [Eq.~(\ref{eq:grann})].
 In the presence of Abelian and/or axial magnetic fields, it can be supported by sufficiently weak NN Coulomb repulsion, following the spirit of \emph{magnetic catalysis}~\cite{miraskyetal2006, herbut2007, royherbut2011, roysau2014}.
-Here, however, we add such an order from the outset, yielding average fermionic densities $1/2 \pm \delta$ on $a$ and $b$ sublattices, respectively.
+Here, however, we add such an order from the outset, yielding average fermionic densities $1/2 \pm \delta$ on $a$ and $b$ sublattices, respectively, as long as $\delta \leq 0.5$.
 The quantity $\delta$ measures the strength of the CDW order.
-Next we discuss two-, four- and six-terminal setups to compute quantum transport in all these systems using Kwant~\cite{Groth2014}.
+Next we discuss two-, four-, and six-terminal setups to compute quantum transport in all these systems using Kwant~\cite{Groth2014}.